b-folleas/datamining-project/README.md

 Getting the recommandation result, we used functional testing to evaluate the relevancy of the recommandation system.

+## Improvements

+A lot of this project functionalities could and should be improved such as follow :

+- Have a dynamic user profile creation
+- Define tags for the user and give it a more effective weight for the recommendation algorithm
+- A user should not see once again a painting already seen
+- Have new visualization tools such as the accuracy of the recommendation algoritm based on a test set

 ## Contributors

 [Beldjilali Iliès](https://github.com/ilies-bel) & [Folléas Brice](https://github.com/AmazingBrice)